Sapphirine/Baseball_Pitch_Prediction_Model/README.md

         - source: https://www.baseball-reference.com/leagues/MLB/2016-standard-batting.shtml
         1. use the 'Get table as CSV' function to save the "Team Standard Batting" and "Player Standard Batting" tables to your local machine<br><br>
         - source: https://www.baseball-reference.com/leagues/MLB/2016-pitches-pitching.shtml
-        1. use the 'Get tableas CSV' function to save the "Player Pitching Pitches" table to your local machine
+        1. use the 'Get table as CSV' function to save the "Player Pitching Pitches" table to your local machine

 ## Languages / Tools / Frameworks / Software Installation Required: